techtino/Droidian-Install-Guide-OP6-6T-/readme.md

 Since the OnePlus 6T currently has a Halium build based on Android 9, we need to make sure our device is running Android 9 before Droidian can be installed.

-This can be done by flashing OOS 9 to the phone using TWRP.
+This can be done by flashing OOS 9 to the phone using TWRP or MSM Download Tool.

+**IMPORTANT: If your device currently has Android 11 installed, it will be unable to boot into TWRP**, therefore please follow the MSM Download Tool instructions (Windows only for now D:)

+### TWRP Method

 Firstly, download the OOS 9 zip from:

 For OnePlus 6: